Lluis-Quintana/Lluis-Quintana/README.md

     <img src="https://www.vectorlogo.zone/logos/figma/figma-icon.svg" alt="figma" width="40" height="40" />
   </a
 </p>

+- My history:
+I started to learn some web dev tools around 5 years ago and I became completely amazed by everything I can create with some lines of code and I became very curious about new technologies in dev world.
+At the beginning of 2021 I did a coding bootcamp al Skylab Coder's Academy in Barcelona.
+Just before finishing the bootcamp they offered me the possibility to became an assistant teacher in next one, and I accepted because it was an excellent oportunity to learn more and redo the bootcamp but in a very different way.
+That's how my history started as a web dev 😄

 <!---
 Lluis-Quintana/Lluis-Quintana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.